project-unisonOS/unison-platform/README.md

 > **Enterprise-grade intent orchestration platform with one-command deployment and unified developer experience**

+> **Note:** This README reflects the standalone `unison-platform` repo.
+For the current multi-repo workspace (devstack + renderer), follow the workspace-level `docs/developer-guide.md`.

 ## 🎯 Overview

 The Unison Platform transforms a distributed microservices architecture into a cohesive, manageable system while maintaining development autonomy.
 It provides **hard interfaces**, **one-click orchestration**, and **consistent CI/CD** across all services.

+## Status
+Core docs/meta (active) — platform narrative and installer entrypoint; aligns with devstack and service READMEs.

 ### 🏗️ Architecture